 Building Real-life Independent Daily Living and Gainful Employment Skills (BRIDGES)

-Seattle Public Schools’ A Seattle Public Schools post-secondary program that supports students with disabilities program is designed for young adults with disabilities ages 18-21 who continue to need special education services outside of a 9th-12th grade setting/curriculum in order to meet their own unique post-secondary transition goals.
+Seattle Public Schools’ BRIDGES program is designed for young adults with disabilities ages 18-21 who continue to need special education services outside of a 9th-12th grade setting/curriculum in order to meet their own unique post-secondary transition goals.
 Certificated special education teachers, with training in functional special education services, are delivery case managers.

-The vision of the A Seattle Public Schools post-secondary program that supports students with disabilities program is a world where young adults with significant disabilities are living their adult lives as productive, independent, and engaged community members.
-The mission of the A Seattle Public Schools post-secondary program that supports students with disabilities program is to provide learning opportunities that build vocational, social, and independent living skills.
+The vision of the BRIDGES program is a world where young adults with significant disabilities are living their adult lives as productive, independent, and engaged community members.
+The mission of the BRIDGES program is to provide learning opportunities that build vocational, social, and independent living skills.

 This is accomplished through a combination of direct instruction and community-based activities through one of our: BRIDGES Programs